CodeStory/fluent-http/README.md

  - `java.lang.String` is interpreted as inline html with content type `text/html;charset=UTF-8`.
  - `byte[]` is interpreted as `application/octet-stream`.
  - `java.io.InputStream` is interpreted as `application/octet-stream`.
  - `java.io.File` is interpreted as a static file.
-The content type is guessed from file's extension.
+The content type is guessed from the file's extension.
  - `java.nio.file.Path` is interpreted as a static file.
-The content type is guessed from file's extension.
+The content type is guessed from the file's extension.
  - `Model` is interpreted as a template which name is guessed, rendered with given variables.
-The content type is guessed from file's extension.
+The content type is guessed from the file's extension.
  - `ModelAndView` is interpreted as a template with given name, rendered with given variables.
-The content type is guessed from file's extension.
+The content type is guessed from the file's extension.
  - `void` is empty content.
  - any other type is serialized to json with content type `application/json;charset=UTF-8`.